olusegunajibola/olusegunajibola/README.md

 📌 **Certified Data Scientist**: Recognized as an Oracle-certified professional for expertise in AI/ML on cloud platforms.
 📌 **Continuous Learner**: Always staying ahead with cutting-edge tools and methodologies.
 📌 **Global Perspective**: My international education and experience bring a unique lens to every project.
+📌 **Ethical Practices**: Ensure compliance with legal and ethical web scraping and other data usage guidelines.

 ---